Cite

 What it does

-Teams upload their documents — PDFs, Word, Markdown, transcripts — and chat with them in natural language.
+Teams upload their documents — PDFs, Word, HTML, Markdown — and chat with them in natural language.
 Every answer is grounded by inline citations.
-Clicking a citation opens the source document at the exact region that produced the answer, with the relevant span highlighted.
+Clicking a citation opens the source document at the exact region that produced the answer, with the relevant span highlighted, and an automated judge scores whether that source actually supports the claim.

 Why I built it

 Not a product — a personal project.
 RAG chatbots without citation are unfalsifiable.
 Citation grounding makes the model’s output checkable, which is the whole point of using a retrieval system.
-I also wanted to design a UI where the citation is the primary interaction, not a footnote — the document viewer is co-equal with the chat.
+I also wanted to design a UI where the citation is the primary interaction, not a footnote — the document viewer is co-equal with the chat — and to close the loop with a judge that grades whether the cited source genuinely supports the claim.

 Status